I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestsetactivityid.md

 ## -remarks
 <p>Calling <b>WdfRequestSetActivityId</b> does not set an association with any previously present activity identifier.
 When the driver calls <b>WdfRequestSetActivityId</b>, any existing activity identifier is overwritten.</p>

-<p>To set an association, retrieve the existing identifier by calling <a href="https://msdn.microsoft.com/library/windows/hardware/dn265621">WdfRequestRetrieveActivityId</a> and then associate the existing identifier with the new one by calling <a href="etw.eventwritetransfer_func">EventWriteTransfer</a>.</p>

-<p>The framework does not clear a request's activity identifier when the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>.</p>

-<p>For more information about activity identifiers, see <a href="wdf.using_activity_identifiers">Using Activity Identifiers</a>.</p>

-<p>Calling <b>WdfRequestSetActivityId</b> does not set an association with any previously present activity identifier.
-When the driver calls <b>WdfRequestSetActivityId</b>, any existing activity identifier is overwritten.</p>

-<p>To set an association, retrieve the existing identifier by calling <a href="https://msdn.microsoft.com/library/windows/hardware/dn265621">WdfRequestRetrieveActivityId</a> and then associate the existing identifier with the new one by calling <a href="etw.eventwritetransfer_func">EventWriteTransfer</a>.</p>
+<p>To set an association, retrieve the existing identifier by calling <a href="..\wdfrequest\nf-wdfrequest-wdfrequestretrieveactivityid.md">WdfRequestRetrieveActivityId</a> and then associate the existing identifier with the new one by calling <a href="etw.eventwritetransfer_func">EventWriteTransfer</a>.</p>

-<p>The framework does not clear a request's activity identifier when the driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff550026">WdfRequestReuse</a>.</p>
+<p>The framework does not clear a request's activity identifier when the driver calls <a href="..\wdfrequest\nf-wdfrequest-wdfrequestreuse.md">WdfRequestReuse</a>.</p>

 <p>For more information about activity identifiers, see <a href="wdf.using_activity_identifiers">Using Activity Identifiers</a>.</p>